ALRW/dayAsADev/precourse.md

 During the course we will be using Cloud9 and Github in conjunctions with each other.
 This requires some security configuration, specifically: the two services use [Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) to authenticate their interactions.
 Sadly for us this requires a little bit of configuration.

 On your Cloud9 home-page click on the settings icon and then onto SSH keys.
 Then copy the contents of the grey box.
+In the case that you have multiple SSH keys shown you should copy the second with a title similar to: **Connect to your private Github repositories**.

 ![Cloud 9 SSH](./images/cloud9SSH.png)